|

 These other components had been sent to other specialists and, without

+access to them, a 100% replica was unlikely.
 It would have been very easy to slip a

-dashboard into a vacuum bag to ensure the veneer glued well
+dashboard into a vacuum bag to ensure the veneer glued well and flat.
+Unfortunately,

 the design of this dashboard, with its two kinks would make it very